-An American agent can act in three different ways.
+A US agent can act in three different ways.

-Agent doing the work of an employer
+Agent performing the duties of an employer

 The Form I-129 petition for these cases must include:

-Multiple Employer Agent
+Multi Employer Agent

 Agents filing petitions using Form I-129 must include the petition:

-- Contracts between the beneficiary and current employers. and
+- Contracts between the beneficiary and current employers; and

 Agent acting for foreign employers